 Doris Kearns Goodwin is a world-renowned presidential historian, public speaker and Pulitzer Prize-winning, New York Times #1 best-selling author.
-She will give a keynote address at the New Jersey State Bar Association’s Annual Meeting and Convention in Atlantic City.
+She will give the keynote address at the New Jersey State Bar Association’s Annual Meeting and Convention in Atlantic City.
 The convention is the largest annual gathering of the New Jersey legal community and will be held May 13-15 at the Borgata Hotel, Casino & Spa.

 Goodwin will speak about what she has learned about the qualities of leaders in challenging times.
 Her seventh book, Leadership in Turbulent Times, was published in September 2018 to critical acclaim and became an instant New York Times bestseller.
 A culmination of Goodwin’s five-decade career of studying the American presidents focusing on Presidents Abraham Lincoln, Theodore Roosevelt, Franklin Roosevelt and Lyndon Baines Johnson, the book provides an accessible and essential road map for aspiring and established leaders in every field, and for all of us in our everyday lives.